My Story: Part Nine: “No Evidence of Disease”

 What’s Your Mission?

-So even thought I’m not technically in remission, I am focused on remembering my mission.
+I am focused on remembering my mission.
 I believe we all come here for a divine purpose and I feel that part of my mission is telling my story and helping others heal through what I have learned and discovered.
-I plan to write a book because I still have so much more to say about what I discovered along my healing journey, but I’m not there yet, so for now, I figured this blog would be a great place to start.
+I plan to write a book because I still have so much more to say about what I discovered along my healing journey.

 Also, because meditation was such a powerful part of my healing journey, I feel it’s part of my mission to teach others about meditation.
 I plan on writing more posts on this topic and what I’ve learned, maybe even teaching meditation at some point.